emotion-js/emotion/docs/keyframes.md

 title: 'Keyframes'
 ---

-If you need more control over an animation, you can use `keyframes` with the same JS interpolation as `css`.
-The `keyframes` function takes in a css keyframe definition and an object which can be interpolated in styles.
+You can define animations using the `keyframes` helper from `@emotion/core`. `keyframes` takes in a css keyframe definition and returns an object which can be interpolated in styles.
+You can use strings or objects just like `css`.

 ```jsx
 // @live